 If you want to lure your dog to the bed, make it more appealing by adding some toys.
 Making it harder for your dog to get on your bed is a great strategy and may help retrain your dog more efficiently.

-Keep in mind that your dog will whine and throw tantrums, especially when you block access to your bed.
+Remember that your dog will whine and throw tantrums, especially when you block access to your bed.

 If that happens, try to avoid responding and ignore it since it is a way for your dog to get your attention and get back on your bed.
 Keep a close eye on your dog and see how it responds to the new arrangements over time.